The 6 Types of Acne Explained. Which one do you suffer from?

 In Summary

-Acne is a complex skin condition; you may even suffer from multiple types of acne lesions on your face at the one time.
-That’s why identifying what type of acne you are dealing with is crucial to take a targeted approach to helping the health of your skin.
+Acne is a complex skin condition; you may even suffer from multiple types of acne lesions at the one time.
+That is why identifying what type of acne you are dealing with is crucial to take a targeted approach to helping the health of your skin.

 These are the 6 main different types of acne, however there are still other types including pregnancy acne, menopausal acne, conglobata acne and hormonal acne just to name a few.